Kaltsoon/data-management-and-databases/exercises/sql-intro-exercise.md

 ## Task 1: Introduction

-> [!IMPORTANT]
-> Save your work on task 1 to a file named `sql_intro_1_YOURFAMILYNAME.sql`.
-See the [Using SQL Server Management Studio](../materials/sql-server/sql-server-management-studio.md) guide to learn how to save your queries.

 https://github.com/user-attachments/assets/4da72a80-8529-4991-9881-ec3027d5b13f

 Take a look at the tutorial video above on how to execute database queries.
 Open a new query window in SQL Server Management Studio in which you'll put these statements.
 Create tables `Department` and `Employee` by executing the following two `CREATE TABLE` statements: